Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 The previous implementation currently has two critical points at which predictions must be made.
 If one of the predictions is not precise enough, the execution of the exploit fails and the console crashes.
-The new position of the stack (containing the ROP-Chain) and the position payload copied to the JIT-areas have to be preditcted.
+The new position of the stack (containing the ROP-Chain) and the position payload copied to the JIT-areas have to be predicted.
 The prediction of the payload address is not always successful.
 Because the possible size of the NOP-slide is limited by the size of the JIT area, the success rate can't be increased "infinitely" by extending the NOP-slide.
 The NOP-slide plus payload can only be a maximum of 32KiB.
 As a result, the